mixpanel/docs/pages/docs/pricing/billing.md

 # Billing

 Our default pricing option, events-based pricing, calculates your bill based on the number of tracked events.
 This transparent and self-serve model is a better option for the majority of our customers.
 You can [purchase any events-based plan online](https://mixpanel.com/pricing).
 Mixpanel also offers an MTU-based option, if it aligns best to your budget and business needs.
+MTU plans start at $10,000 per year and are not available self-serve.
 [Our sales team can consult you](https://mixpanel.com/contact-us/sales/) to choose the best option.

 ### What is an Event?